NoXPhasma/protondb_faq/README.md

 If it also happens in the latest wine version, only the developers of your graphics driver ([nvidia](https://nvidia.custhelp.com/app/answers/detail/a_id/44) or [mesa](https://www.mesa3d.org/bugs.html)) or rarely [dxvk](https://github.com/doitsujin/dxvk/issues) can help you.

-## My Steam-Controller is not recognized even with native games, only the maus functions.
+## My Steam-Controller is not recognized even with native games, only the mouse functions.

+This is [@Alexander](https://github.com/Alexander88207) so far only noticed by gentoo itself and distros based on it.
+He recommends to use the tool [sc-controller](https://github.com/kozec/sc-controller)